Ensure access to affordable, reliable, sustainable,

 Wainfleet Wind Energy Inc. Project

-Wainfleet Wind Energy Inc. was formed by the Loeffen family and started a project for renewable power generation to contribute a positive and cleaner environment.
-They partnered with Rankin Construction to establish 15 wind projects, including Ontario’s first wind farm.
+Wainfleet Wind Energy Inc. was formed by the Loeffen family in 2009.
+Their most recent project for renewable power generation aims to contribute to a cleaner environment.
+They partnered with Rankin Construction to establish 15 wind projects, including Ontario’s first full-sized wind farm.